 Artistic director of Kunsthal Netwerk Aalst, curator and writer, and co-founder/director of the curatorial institute FormContent.
 Pieternel is the force behind the Astronaut Metaphor, Netwerk Aalst.

-Joeri Verbesselt investigates how to connect ecological activism with future imagination.
-His work can result in various forms: writings, films and performances.
-Since November 2019, his research is clustered in a PhD in the Arts.
+Joeri Verbesselt investigates connecting ecological activism with future imaginations.
+His work is multi-medial: writings, films and performances.
+Since November 2019, his research is concentrated in a PhD in the Arts.

 Hannah Van Hove